Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Results and discussion

 \section{Results and discussion}

-We obtain the mean-field ground state phase diagram of the ultracold bosons and investigate the different SF phases emerging from the competition between the SOC and single-particle hopping.
-In particular, we examine the system for weak ($U_{\uparrow\downarrow}/U < 1$) and strong ($U_{\uparrow\downarrow}/U > 1$) interspecies interactions.
+We study the mean-field ground state phase diagram of the ultracold bosons and investigate the different SF phases emerging from the competition between the SOC and single-particle hopping.
+In particular, we examine the system for weak ($U_{\uparrow\downarrow}/U < 1$) and strong ($U_{\uparrow\downarrow}/U > 1$) interspin interactions.
 We, then, employ finite-temperature Gutzwiller theory to probe the effects of thermal fluctuations on the SF phases of the bosons.
-To generate the phase diagrams, we consider a system size of $16 \times16$, and Fock state dimension at each lattice site is $N_b=6$.
+To generate the phase diagrams, we consider a system size of $8 \times 8$, and Fock state dimension at each lattice site is $N_b=6$.
 The latter is sufficient to represent the quantum phases of the system upto $\mu=3U$~\cite{gutzwiller_63,rokshar_91,krauth_92,sheshadri_93}.
+It is important to note that the initial states play a key role in determining the ground states.
+We have performed the numerical simulations with different initial states and found that a random SF order parameter as the initial state gives the global minima.
+The uniform $\phi$'s is not a good choice of the initial state because for some values of the parameters the converged solution corresponds to a local minima.
+This is due to the fact that the uniform $\phi$ do not contribute to the SOC energy as this depends on the relative phase between the $\phi$'s of both the pseudospinor components.
+To obtain the mean-field phase diagrams, we start with a complex random distribution of Gutzwiller coefficients across the lattice, and then the corresponding SF order parameter is computed.
+Hence, our initial state has a random SF order parameter with random amplitude and phase.
+Our algorithm is based on the self-consistent approach.
+We diagonalize the single-site Hamiltonians and compute the updated $\phi_{i\alpha}$'s at each iteration.
+This process is repeated until the energy and superfluid order parameter converge upto a tolerance of $10^{-12}$.
+Moreover, we repeat the procedure with $50$ random configurations of the initial state to ensure that the ground state has been obtained.
+We have checked explicitly that the larger number of random configurations do not modify the ground states.

 We first examine the quantum phases of 2D BHM in the presence of SOC interaction at zero temperature.
 The plots in the Fig.~\ref{bhm_soc} show the ground state phase diagrams at different values of the SOC strengths ($\lambda$'s) with $U_{\uparrow\downarrow} = 0.5U$.
-As $U_{\uparrow\downarrow}$ increases, the size of the odd-integered Mott lobes increase whereas even-integered lobes remains same until $U_{\uparrow\downarrow} = U$ with as well as without spin-orbit coupling.